Abdur-roheem/machine-learning-zoomcamp-homework/mid-term-project/README.md

 All data science steps are documented in notebook.ipynb, including:

-- Data collection and initial checks
+- Data collection

-- Missing-value treatment

 - Exploratory Data Analysis (EDA)
 - Feature preprocessing

-- Training multiple models (e.g., Logistic Regression, XGBoost)
+- Training multiple models (Logistic Regression, XGBoost)

-- Comparing performance using ROC AUC and other metrics
+- Comparing performance using ROC AUC
 - Selection of the best model
 - Saving the final model and DictVectorizer into bank-model.bin

 This ensures the notebook serves as a full methodological record suitable for academic review.